al-aleman/datillilo/README.md

     done
     # The CV error can be seen with grep -h CV log*.out

-*Results can be easily plotted using R:*

-Two new popmaps will be needed, [pops.txt](https://github.com/al-aleman/datillilo/blob/main/pops.txt) and [PCA.txt](https://github.com/al-aleman/datillilo/blob/main/PCA.txt).
+Results can be easily plotted using R (Two new popmaps will be needed, [pops.txt](https://github.com/al-aleman/datillilo/blob/main/data/pops.txt) and [PCA.txt](https://github.com/al-aleman/datillilo/blob/main/data/PCA.txt)):

-**First**, for the ADMIXTURE results, I like to use [Joana Meier's script](https://github.com/speciationgenomics/scripts/blob/master/plotADMIXTURE.r), it requires four arguments, the prefix for the ADMIXTURE output files (-p ), the file with the species information (-i ), the maximum number of K to be plotted (-k ), and a list with the populations or species separated by commas (-l <pop1,pop2...>).
+For the ADMIXTURE results, I like to use [Joana Meier's script](https://github.com/speciationgenomics/scripts/blob/master/plotADMIXTURE.r), it requires four arguments: the prefix for the ADMIXTURE output files (-p ), the file with the species information (-i ), the maximum number of *K* to be plotted (-k ), and a list with the populations or species separated by commas (-l <pop1,pop2...>).
 The list of populations provided with -l gives the order in which the populations or species shall be plotted.
-Example with K = 5 below:
+Example with *K* = 5 below:

     Rscript plotADMIXTURE.r -p valida.oneSNP -i pops.txt -k 5 -l Northern,Central, Southern

-**Second**, this is how I plot the PCA:
+This is how I plot the PCA in R:

     library(tidyverse)
     pca <- read.table("./valida.oneSNP.eigenvec")